|

 Europeans and the Apache Wars

 In the late 1800s the Apache's fought a number of battles against the United States government.
-They were trying to fight back from the aggression and take over of their land.
+They were trying to fight back from the aggression and takeover of their land.
 Several great Apache leaders arose such as Cochise and Geronimo.
 They fought with ferocity for decades, but finally had to surrender and were forced into reservations.

 Apaches Today